datopian/ckanext-translate-/README.md

 ## API Documentation
 **API Endpont:** `/api/3/action/translate`

-`input` You can pass keys values text for the tranlation.  \
+`input` You can pass keys values text for the translate.  \
 `from` Parameter to specify the language code of the language you want to translate from. \
 `to` Parameter to specify the language code of the language you want to translate.